Symantec/aws-ad-accounts-sync/README.md

-# Automatically disable/delete AWS users when they are inactive in active directory
+# Automatically disable/delete AWS users when they are inactive in company directory (AD or LDAP)

 ### Installation
-  - For deploying to openshift, cp -r secrets.example secrets, edit the secrets properly
-  - oc new-project aws-ad-accounts-sync
-  - oc create secret generic aws-ad-secrets --from-file=secrets
-  - run ./deploy.sh to deploy to openshift
+  - deploy this through aws lambda
-  - Setup the IAM policy as a service account for each user (policy below)

 ### AWS IAM Policy for the service account
 ```